StarRocks/starrocks/docs/sql-reference/sql-functions/map-functions/distinct_map_keys.md

 ## Parameters

-`any_map`: the MAP value from which you want to remove duplicated keys.
+`any_map`: the MAP value from which you want to remove duplicate keys.

 ## Return value

-The return a new map without duplicated keys in each map, it keeps the last value for identical keys, called LAST WIN.
+The return a new map without duplicate keys in each map, it keeps the last value for identical keys, called LAST WIN.

 If the input is NULL, NULL is returned.